scanloc

 Cluster splitting

-Clusters may contain P picks from the same station.
-Therefore, the clusters are split separating clusters with only one pick per stations.
 All new clusters are considered new origins.
-By activating clusterSearch.checkOrigins, all new clusters are checked again and clusters not meeting the configured cluster criteria are removed from the buffer.
-The check imposes an additional overhead on the cluster search but it typically lowers the chance for fake solutions and it also lowers the load on the phase association.
+By activating clusterSearch.checkOrigins, all new clusters are checked again.
+Clusters not meeting the configured cluster criteria are removed from the buffer.
+The check imposes an additional overhead on the cluster search but it typically lowers the chance for fake solutions and it also lowers the load on the phase association and scanloc in general.

 Tuning and optimization